Maria Twena is the Global Head of Consumer X at 9thWonder, a multinational, independent marketing agency.

 Biculturalism requires the blending of two distinct cultures.
 In the case of bicultural Hispanics, it requires the blending of the American ethos (disciplined, frugal, self-reliant, and morally upright) with that of the Hispanic ethos (collectivist, family/community-centered, selfless, and morally upright).

-Case in point, a purely collectivist consumer will purchase attire that makes him or her look good.
+For example, a purely collectivist consumer will purchase attire that makes him or her look good.
 Appearances are paramount because they are part of a collective society.
 What others think really matters.
 A self-reliant consumer will dress less for appearances and more so for comfort.
 They are less interested in what society thinks about how they look.
 They have a much stronger sense of self as an individual, apart from the collective.

 Next time you want to engage the Hispanic market, consider the following: language preference; acculturation level; and messaging.
 And if you are engaging the ELF, empower him/her with the tools to share content across media and language.
-With the Sherpa’s recommendation, growing the Hispanic market will occur both more efficiently and more effectively.
+With the guide’s recommendation, growing the Hispanic market will occur both more efficiently and more effectively.

 Photo by PxHere